 • Foster connections and partnerships through collaborating with other ADAPT Cores, Labs and Focused Areas of Research groups as well as other qualitative units locally and across the country.

-Led by Karen Steinhauser, PhD (Karen.Steinhauser@va.gov)
+Led by Heather King, PhD (Heather.King2@va.gov)

-Coordinated by Abigail Shapiro (Abigail.Shapiro@va.gov)
+Coordinated by Abigail Shapiro, MPH (Abigail.Shapiro@va.gov)